 - Restaurants Nearby

 Lifts open onto bright, copper toned corridors.
 Open the door to your room and the contrast couldn't be greater: oceans of natural light wash over you, and rooms at the front (looking out over the Passeig de Gràcia) point towards the midday sun.

 Sir Supremes, Sir Suites and the Sir City Suite are vast, with leather sofas and walk-in showers or bathtubs, but we thought that the standard Sir Boutiques and slightly larger Sir Deluxes were big enough, so you don't have to splash out.
+Sir Petit doesn't have natural light, but what it lacks in external illumination it makes up for in charm.
 All rooms have the usual array of hi-tech gadgetry - but the mini bar drinks trolley steals the show.
 Rooms on the upper floors get more light and some have views of Gaudí’s La Pedrera.

 - Air conditioning

 - Extra beds

 First breakfast.
 Expect warm croissants and good coffee, home-baked pastries fresh from the kitchen, carrot juice or carrot cake, freshly-squeezed OJ, home-baked scones and bowls of fruit.
 Scrambled eggs are also available.
 In short, a feast (though as with many hotels in Barcelona, it's not included in the room price).

 A steak restaurant called Mr Porter has opened since we last visited, and we can't wait to go back and try it out.
 Cocktails and snacks are also available on the roof terrace, or you can venture out to good restaurants on your doorstep - see our destination guide for suggestions.
 We liked Lolea for tapas and Kibuka for Japanese.